Three-component ruthenium-catalyzed remote C–H functionalization of 8-aminoquinoline amides†

 Multicomponent reactions can efficiently construct complex molecular structures from simple precursors.
 Herein, a novel ruthenium-catalyzed three-component highly selective remote C–H functionalization of 8-aminoquinoline amides has been described.
-The reaction tolerates a wide range of function group, producing arylation/difluoroalkylation products of olefins with potential biological activity and pharmaceutical value.
-Radical scavenging experiment and radical clock experiment show a free radical process is involved and H/D Exchange experiment suggests that the reaction might involve ortho-C–H activation of the aromatic ring.
-Possible mechanism is proposed.
+The reaction tolerates a wide range of functional groups, producing arylation/difluoroalkylation products of olefins with potential biological activity and pharmaceutical value.
+Radical scavenging and radical clock experiments show that a free radical process is involved and a H/D exchange experiment suggests that the reaction might involve ortho-C–H activation of the aromatic ring.
+A possible mechanism is proposed.